MAJOR 2A WIN JUST NOW: FEDERAL APPEALS COURT ISSUES HUGE 2A RULING IN FAVOR OF RIGHT TO CARRY

 Frequently Asked Questions

-Which historical law was cited to support the right to carry for 18-20 year olds?
+What historical law supports the right to carry for 18-to-20-year-olds?

-The Militia Act of 1792 was cited, which required men aged 18 to 45 to provide their own firearms for militia service.
-This historical fact demonstrates that this age group was considered part of 'the people' with the right to possess and carry arms.
+The Militia Act of 1792 required men aged 18 to 45 to provide their own firearms for militia service, proving that individuals aged 18-20 were considered part of 'the people' with the right to possess and carry arms at the founding.

 Related News